Skip to main content

 Open the sample application we prepared earlier in the development environment.

-As we did at the beginning, make sure that the docker container is started using init.sh and the sample application is running on http://localhost/board.
+As mentioned at the beginning, the docker container has been started using init.sh, and

 First, to easily use the SaaSus Platform, embed the SaaSus SDK into your application.